 YOUR_GOOGLE_KEY with your Google Maps API key.

-GEOGID value that can be retrieved following two steps
+geogId can be retrieved by following two steps

 Note: You should never expose your